 I recently published an excerpt of Chapter Two as an article in the Newsletter of the Mozart Society of America, Vol. 21/1.
-I also presented a talk about the dissertation's final chapter, which concerns Hans Keller's method of "Functional Analysis," at the Music Theory Society of New York State, at Hobart and William Smith Colleges in Geneva in April 2017.
-Other diss-related papers were read at the Mozart Society of America (Tufts, September 2015), the New England Conference of Music Theorists (Boston U, 2015), MTSNYS (SUNY-Binghamton, 2015), AMS/SMT (Milwaukee, 2014), and Music Theory Midwest (Lawrence U, 2014).
+I also presented a talk about the dissertation's final chapter, which concerns Hans Keller's method of "Functional Analysis," at the Music Theory Society of New York State, at the 2017 meeting of the Society for Music Theory (Arlington, 2017).
+Other diss-related papers were read at the Mozart Society of America (Tufts, September 2015), the New England Conference of Music Theorists (Boston U, 2015), MTSNYS (Hobart and William Smith, 2017 and SUNY-Binghamton, 2015), AMS/SMT (Milwaukee, 2014), and Music Theory Midwest (Lawrence U, 2014).

 Film and Multimedia